-Quite frequently we get asked, what does an occupational therapist assistant do on a daily basis?
+Quite frequently we get asked, what is an OTA? and what does an occupational therapist assistant do on a daily basis?

 Great question!
 The answer isn’t that they help people find jobs!